The Most Important Part of the MBA Application Is…

 What part of the MBA application is *most* important?

-Everyone wants to know what to focus on in their application, and how their personal circumstances rate.
-Top business schools don’t admit you based purely on your statistics, though they do count quite a bit.
+Everyone wants to know what to focus on in their application and how their circumstances rate.
+Top business schools don’t admit you based purely on your statistics, though they count quite a bit.

-While a 550 GMAT or a 2.5 GPA will raise a red flag at an MBA program like the Stanford University Graduate School of Business, a 700 GMAT and a 3.6 GPA make you a solid candidate.
-But even an 800 GMAT score and a perfect GPA can be rejected at an elite MBA program.
+While a 550 GMAT or a 2.5 GPA will raise a red flag at an MBA program like the Stanford Graduate School of Business, a 700 GMAT and a 3.6 GPA make you a strong candidate.
+But even someone with an 800 GMAT score and a perfect GPA can get rejected at an elite MBA program.

 The top schools want to know who you are, and statistics and a résumé don’t tell them that.